A systematic study of super-Eddington layers in the envelopes of massive stars: Stellar models: The pragmatic solutions

 \subsection{Suppressing density inversions}

 According to the MLT, convection sets in when the temperature gradient of the surrounding material is greater than the gradient interior to the moving element: ${\rm \nabla_T}>{\rm \nabla_{element}}$.
-For convection to transport the maximum possible energy, the element should move adiabatically, i.e. without dissipating energy in the surroundings or ${\rm \nabla_T}\sim{\rm \nabla_{ad}}$.
+For convection to transport the maximum possible energy, the element should move adiabatically, that is without dissipating energy in the surroundings or ${\rm \nabla_T}\sim{\rm \nabla_{ad}}$.

 The difference between ${\rm \nabla_T}$ and ${\rm \nabla_{ad}}$ is termed as the superadiabaticity and is a measure of the efficiency of convection \citep[][]{Maeder2009, Kippenhahn2012}.
 For efficient convection, superadiabaticity is positive but close to 0.
 It means that the element loses hardly any energy as it traverses the mixing length.
-However, a higher value of superadiabaticity ($\gtrsim$ \tento{-2}) implies that the element suffers energy-losses as it travels, and by the time it reaches the end of the mixing length it is left with hardly any energy, thereby, rendering the convective transport of energy quite inefficient.
+However, a higher value of superadiabaticity ($\gtrsim$ \tento{-2}) implies that the element suffers energy losses as it travels, and by the time it reaches the end of the mixing length it is left with hardly any energy, thereby, rendering the convective transport of energy quite inefficient.

 In the envelopes of massive stars superadiabaticity is the order of unity and the convective transport of energy given by MLT is inefficient, providing fertile ground for density inversions to form and be sustained.
-Some authors even consider density inversions to be non-physical, possibly an artifact of the MLT and 1D stellar evolution \citep{Ekstroem:2012} while others consider the possible presence of some unknown mixing mechanism that helps stars get rid of density inversions in nature \citep{Paxton2013}.
+Some authors even consider density inversions to be nonphysical, possibly an artifact of the MLT and 1D stellar evolution \citep{Ekstroem:2012} while others consider the possible presence of some unknown mixing mechanism that helps stars get rid of density inversions in nature \citep{Paxton2013}.
 Either way, since these density inversions are associated with numerical instabilities in the models of massive stars, many stellar evolution codes suppress them either by limiting ${\rm \nabla_T}$ or by reducing ${\rm \nabla_T}$ to make it closer to ${\rm \nabla_{ad}}$.
 This reduces the superadiabaticity, thereby making convection efficient and helping stellar models overcome numerical instabilities.